ctc2000/MV-Collection-System-Layout/README.md

 ![?](Images/col_04.png)

 ### MV Collection System Single Line Diagram
-A single line diagram can then be drawn according to the collection system paths.
-This is also included in construction plans, and necessary for completing electrical studies outlined in the section below.
+A single line diagram is then drawn accordingly to be included in construction plans.
+This is also used to model the system in electrical studies outlined below.

 ![?](Images/col_05.png)